adityarathore622/World-Population-Analysis/README.md

 - seaborn

 ### 3. Run the Jupyter Notebook
-After setting up your environment, you can open the Jupyter notebook `World_Population_data_analysis.ipynb`:
+After setting up your environment, you can open the Jupyter notebook `World_Population_analysis.ipynb`:
 ```bash
 jupyter World_Population_analysis.ipynb
 ```
 Navigate to the notebook and run the cells to see the analysis and visualizations.

 ### 4. Use Power BI (Optional)
-You can also open the `World_Population.pbix` file in Power BI to explore advanced visualizations based on the cleaned data.
+You can also open the `World_Population_Analysis.pbix` file in Power BI to explore advanced visualizations based on the cleaned data.

 ## ⭐ Stay Updated
 Don't forget to **star** this repository to stay updated with the latest developments and insights!